 - They have to constantly maintain or upgrade their equipment or purchase editing softwares, it adds up!

 Lifestyle photography can be an amazing way to document those newborn days without so much of the time requirement and high expense.
 Please note: I ‘am NOT saying that lifestyle photographers are necessarily cheap, but their cost of doing business will likely be less.
-Back when I just started as a newborn photographer in the Santa Cruz area, I already had years of professional photography experience so my images were pretty good on their own; however, I did not have the experience or confidence handling newborns so for the most part, I limited myself to these type of sessions and would allow the parents to be more in charge.
+Back when I just started as a newborn photographer, I already had years of professional photography experience so my images were pretty good on their own; however, I did not have the experience or confidence handling newborns so for the most part, I limited myself to these type of sessions and would allow the parents to be more in charge.

 Now, let me be clear, hiring a photographer to do a lifestyle newborn session doesn’t mean you have to sacrifice quality, telling a story through a camera lens isn’t easy, it also requires experience and talent.
 Lifestyle family photography is simply a different form of photography.
 During a lifestyle session, the photographer will not intervene as much, he or she will be an observant trying to document what life looks like for you at that special moment of your life.
 For the most part, lifestyle sessions will take place at your home and will focus on portraying your family interactions with each other and with the newcomer, so the images will be mostly candid and not posed.